t-karasova/grs-retail/tutorials/retail_api_v2_add_fulfillment_places_java.md

    ```
 1. Open <walkthrough-editor-select-regex filePath="cloudshell_open/java-retail/samples/interactive-tutorials/src/main/java/product/AddFulfillmentPlaces.java" regex="Add fulfillment request">product/AddFulfillmentPlaces.java</walkthrough-editor-select-regex> file and check the `AddFulfillmentPlacesRequest` request.

-1. Check the values for thefollowing fields to send the `AddFulfillmentPlacesRequest` request:
+1. Check the values for the following fields to send the `AddFulfillmentPlacesRequest` request:
      - `product`—the product name whose inventory information will be updated
      - `type`—the fulfillment type.
 You can set one of the [supported values](https://cloud.google.com/retail/docs/reference/rpc/google.cloud.retail.v2#addfulfillmentplacesrequest).
      - `place_ids[]`—the store IDs for each of the fulfillment types